-There are various types of bonds used for construction of masonry in various types of buildings, here we will learn the major difference between english bond and flemish bond.
+There are various types of bonds used for the construction of masonry in various types of buildings, here we will learn the major difference between English Bond and Flemish Bond.

 A brick construction pattern with alternating courses of brick placed as stretchers and headers forms an English bond while a Flemish bond is a brick construction pattern in the identical courses of stretchers and headers for each course.